 All laundry on-campus is free.
 Each residence hall and house has its own laundry facility, typically on each floor in the residence halls.
 Students should bring a laundry basket and detergent.
 No quarters or laundry cards are required.

-If you are interested in changing your housing location, you may email firstname.lastname@example.org to request to be put on our housing waitlist.
-In your email, please detail your request – i.e. a specific type of housing or a specific location.
+Once you have received a housing assignment you may request placement on our housing waitlist by submitting a Change of Housing Request.
 If a vacancy should occur, you will be moved.
-Our waitlist is first come first served, and will be utilized up until August 21st which is new student move in.
-After August 21st, our waitlist expires and we have a room freeze until after the 10th day of classes.
+Our waitlist is first come first served, and will be utilized up until mid August on the day of new student move in.
+After students have begun to move in, the waitlist expires and we have a room freeze until after the 10th day of classes.
 We strongly believe it is important for students to make the best of their housing once they have moved on campus.
 If after the 10th day of classes, you are still interested in moving rooms, you may contact your Resident Director to initiate the room change process.
 Room changes are subject to availability.

 Single rooms in first-year halls are only available to students with a medical or psychological need, and approved by Student Accessibility and Accommodation (SAA) based on availability.
 Documentation is required with SAA for an approved housing adjustment.
 To contact SAA about a housing accommodation, such as a single room, access to a specific feature in the community such as a kitchen, please contact SAA at email@example.com.
 You may also visit the Student Accessibly and Accommodation website for more information on the university's policy for emotional support animals.